Python

 Configuring plugins for analyzer loading optimization

-By default, the loading of analyzers is optimized (see Improving performance), SonarQube will only download analyzers and third-party plugins for the detected languages before running an analysis.
+By default, the loading of analyzers is optimized (see Improving performance), SonarQube Server will only download analyzers and third-party plugins for the detected languages before running an analysis.

-When creating custom plugins, to prevent errors when projects are analyzed, you must use the requiredForLanguages
+When creating custom plugins, to prevent errors when projects are analyzed, “you must use the requiredForLanguages

 property in your plugin's pom.xml

-file to specify the languages your plugin supports.
+in the MANIFEST directly) to specify the languages your plugin supports.
 Without this property, your plugin will be executed unconditionally during analysis, even when its language-specific dependencies are unavailable.
 See Plugin basics for details on this behavior and the requiredForLanguages

 property.